ericadreisbachdeveloper/renegadeadacheng/README.md

-## Adding Plugins from Back End Interface Disabled
+## Add Plugins Disabled
 Every plugin adds security vulnerabilities.
-Most also include large and unnecessary scripts and style files that slow down sites.
+Most plugins also include large and unnecessary scripts and style files that slow down page speed.
 Many add significant database bloat, even when uninstalled.

-For this reason, plugin installation from the GUI back end is disabled, thus gatekeeping plugin installation to users with command line or direct server access.
+For these reasons, plugin installation from the GUI back end is disabled, thus gatekeeping plugin installation to users with command line or direct server access.

 The following line in `wp-config.php` disables back end **Add New Plugins** functionality: